AlphaQuantJS/tinyframejs/README.md

-# @alphaquant/core
+# tinyframejs

-**@alphaquant/core** is a high-performance JavaScript/TypeScript package for working with tabular financial data, powered by a custom in-memory data structure inspired by Pandas but optimized for the JavaScript ecosystem.
+**tinyframejs** is a high-performance JavaScript/TypeScript package for working with tabular financial data, powered by a custom in-memory data structure inspired by Pandas but optimized for the JavaScript ecosystem.

-It is built on top of **TinyFrame**, a lightweight, zero-dependency data engine using `TypedArray` for efficient memory layout and numerical operations.
+It is built as a lightweight, zero-dependency data engine using `TypedArray` for efficient memory layout and numerical operations.

 ---

 ## 🚀 Mission

-AlphaQuant's mission is to **bring scalable quantitative finance tools to the JavaScript ecosystem**, enabling seamless analysis, modeling, and algorithmic research in environments ranging from browsers to Node.js.
+TinyFrame's mission is to **bring scalable data processing tools to the JavaScript ecosystem**, enabling seamless analysis, modeling, and algorithmic research in environments ranging from browsers to Node.js.

-We address the lack of fast, memory-efficient tabular computation in JS, enabling developers to perform financial analytics, statistical preprocessing, and time-series transformations **without switching to Python or R**.
+We address the lack of fast, memory-efficient tabular computation in JS, enabling developers to perform analytics, statistical preprocessing, and time-series transformations **without switching to Python or R**.

 ---

-## 🔍 Why @alphaquant/core?
+## 🔍 Why tinyframejs?

-`@alphaquant/core` is built upon **TinyFrame** — a low-level, high-performance data engine chosen as the internal data representation layer for its simplicity, speed, and zero dependencies.
-We selected TinyFrame as the foundational layer for its:
+`tinyframejs` is a low-level, high-performance data engine chosen for its simplicity, speed, and zero dependencies:

-- 🔥 It is 100% written in TypeScript
+- 🔥 It is 100% written in JavaScript
 - 🧠 Operates on `Float64Array` / `Int32Array` for vectorized performance
 - ⚡ Outperforms traditional object/array-based processing by 10–100x
 - 🧼 Clean modular functions allow tree-shaking and maximum composability